-The directors are pleased to present the financial statements of New Zealand Rural Land Company Limited and its subsidiaries for the ıe financial year ended 31 December 2024.
+The directors are pleased to present the audited financial statements of New Zealand Rural Land Company Limi ited and its subsidiaries for the financial year ended 31 December 2024.

-The Board of Directors of New Zealand Rural Land Company Limited authorised the financial statements for issue on 28 February 2025
+The Board of Directors of New Zealand Rural Land Company Limited authorised the financial statements for issue on 27 March 2025.